 For a period of 3 or 4 hours, BDoY operates the most intensive bus service in the UK.
 Competitors leave every 2 minutes on the 3 mile course, which incorporates some manoeuvring exercises followed by a circuit, in normal traffic, along the Promenade and Middle Walk.
 Drivers are required to stop with precision at a number of bus stops, and marshals will be stationed around the course to judge drivers signalling, positioning etc.

-The tests usually finish around 13.00, giving everyone a break for lunch while the results are compiled prior to the awards presentation in the Grand Hotel at around 16.00.
+The tests usually finish around 13.00, giving everyone a break for lunch while the results are compiled prior to the awards presentation in the Imperial Hotel at around 16.00.

 Middle Walk Bus Services

 To give the competition the closest possible association with a bus driver's day-to-day job, competitors are required to conduct themselves as though they work for Middle Walk Bus Services on the day of the competition.
 This enables BDoY to set consistent standards for the competitors regarding such matters as:

 - reporting times;

 - customer care;

 - exactly how and where to stop at bus stops.

 Middle Walk Bus Services also has its risk assessment and insurance obligations for the event.

 All competitors receive a leaflet before the event on the policies and performance expectations of 'employees' of Middle Walk Bus Services.

 During the final, you will gain points for successfully completing the tasks on the course, or correctly answering questions in the Theory Test.
 However, penalty points will be applied during the National Final for various infringements including: